 In negotiating our differences the question invariably arises as to whether there is room for everyone’s working styles.
 Our answer to this question usually reflects the power map in the room – whether it is explicitly articulated or if it remains unspoken.
 Will each individual’s style and its strengths be respected?
 Will individuals be supported in areas in which they might struggle or will weaknesses be taken advantage of?
 Is there enough latitude to accommodate difference?
 If we do not believe this to be the case and we feel our style is not welcome, trouble is likely to ensue.

 Often clear communication around the adoption of working styles doesn’t take place.
 And if it does, it may not happen on a level playing field.
 Perhaps the boss imposes a way of working.
 Maybe a more dominant colleague sets the tone.
 Sometimes we feel that a way of working is imposed on us.
 Or we feel that we cannot advocate for a particular approach due to past history and/or the current power dynamics.

 When this is the case, the conversation and negotiation is not about diversity as much as it about acknowledged and unacknowledged power.
 Power and rank dynamics are major influences when it comes to determining which ways of working, living and being are endorsed and which are marginalised.
 Process Oriented Coaches learn to attune to the underlying power dynamics at play – and to work with clients to unpack how their co-workers are perceiving and reacting to them.

 So whether you are a coach supporting clients to navigating diverse working styles, or are in the midst of a tricky working relationship or team dynamic yourself right now, take heart.
 Once you lift the lid on work style preferences you will see that there is a lot going on.
-Remember that in addressing these differences you are minimizing the potential for greater challenges in the future.
-By learning to bridge diverse working styles you are crafting an environment where everyone can bring their gifts in.
+Remember that in addressing these differences you are addressing the potential for greater challenges in the future.
+By learning to bridge diverse working styles you are crafting an environment where everyone can bring their gifts to the table.